 Members of the U.S. House of Representatives and the U.S. Senate must file annual disclosure reports about their finances.
-Candidates for these offices also must file disclosure reports.
+Candidates for these offices also must file the reports.

 The president and vice president, top members of the executive branch such as department secretaries and undersecretaries, and justices of the U.S. Supreme Court and other federal judges also must file the forms.